Why Salary Calculators Give Different Results

 How this calculator works

-Our calculator uses the 2025/26 tax rates set out by HMRC and supports both English and Scottish tax codes along with all five student loan plans.
-Pension contributions are calculated on gross qualifying earnings and are not mandatory.
-You can decide whether to include them.
+This calculator uses 2025/26 HMRC rates, supports English and Scottish tax codes, and covers all five student loan plans.
+Pension contributions are optional and calculated on qualifying earnings.

-Salary sacrifice, benefits in kind, marriage allowance, and gift aid do not feature in our calculator.
-A comprehensive set of assumptions is available on the Salary Calculator Assumptions & Methodology page.
+Salary sacrifice, benefits in kind, marriage allowance, and gift aid are not included.
+Full details are on the Salary Calculator Assumptions & Methodology page.

 See also: How UK Salary Is Calculated · Salary Calculator Assumptions & Methodology